abbi-gaurav/abbi-gaurav.github.io/_posts/2014-10-23-Java8-Lifting-the-Exceptions-With-Lambdas.md

 ---

-Lambdas in Java 8 is a nice feature and let the developers write code in a concise and elegant way.
+Lambdas in Java 8 is a nice feature and lets the developers write code in a concise and elegant way.
 It lets one think about the structure of a program functionally.
 I am writing series of posts that explore functional paradigms that one can apply while writing code in Java.
 This is first of those posts and I hope to end up writing a lot of them.

 Almost all the Java Projects are written in a modular fashion, where the product is split into various modules and they interact with each other via APIs.
 Normally those structures follow two paths: